Wrappers

 • reads the environment variables and file mounts and supplies these to your algorithm.

-• provides an for the docker container
+• provides an entrypoint for the docker container

 • allows to write a single algorithm for multiple types of data sources